teal-language/tl/docs/tutorial.md

 ## Generics

-tl supports a simple form of generics that is useful enough for dealing collections and algorithms that operate over abstract data types.
+Teal supports a simple form of generics that is useful enough for dealing collections and algorithms that operate over abstract data types.

 You can use type variables (annotated with a backtick) wherever a type is